 - Incentives.
 If you really want to boost your response rate, offer an incentive to complete the survey.

 - Follow up.
 Following up after one week, then again after two weeks, you can turn your customer survey response rates from 20-30% to over 85%.
 Send gentle reminders to those who haven't completed your survey.

 - Optimize for mobile.
 More than 50% of surveys are now viewed on mobile, so make sure your surveys look good on all devices – desktop PCs to mobile devices.

 - Interactive.
 Use a platform that facilitates engaging question styles like rating scales and sliders

 - Brand it.
 Respondents love to know that the survey is coming from a brand they trust.
 This builds loyalty as much as response rates.

 - Anonymity.
 Survey participants tend to like anonymity.
 They feel freer to answer more honestly.

 There you have it.
 Start applying these proven strategies and watch your customer survey response rates soar!
 And as always, make sure you're using the best survey platform.
-If you're not already using Questback, sign up for a free demo today.
+If you're not already using Questback, sign up for a demo today.